 It is possible that the production of such parts via igus is more expensive than with other service providers, as materials specially optimised for minimum friction and wear are used.
 The iglidur I8-ESD is suitable because of its colour and antistatic specifications, as well as igumid P150-PF because of its fibre reinforcement.

 Can igus produce spare parts?

 If a 3D model exists and there are no legal claims from the original manufacturer, this is possible.
 For commercial customers, igus offers to rebuild defective components.
-Private customers have the option, through our cooperation with repair initiatives, to have the component reconstructed and manufactured.
+Private customers have the opportunity to have the component redesigned and manufactured via local initiatives for 3D repair.
 For simple parts such as plain bearings and gears, the igus CAD configurators can also be used.